sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-useful-information/free-templates/index.md

 ## How to use the Terms of Service template for your marketplace business

-- Go to your TNS Console.
+- Go to your New Sharetribe Console.
 - Open the Pages editor in "Content → Pages".
 - Click on the “terms-of-service” page to edit it.
 - Open the “terms-of-service” article.